adaOctopus/plutus-dapp-lucid/README.md

 ### Current Status
 1. Send ADA to an address with MESH: Done
 2. Lock funds to a script with constructed custom datum with MESH: Done
-3. Lock funds & Mint multiple tokens with Mesh: PENDING
+3. Lock funds & Mint multiple tokens with Mesh: Done

 ### Steps to interact with this repo:
 1) inside root directory run : `npm i`